Gwininfo/alx-system_engineering-devops/0x00-shell_basics/README.md

-write a script that changes the working directory to the user's home directory diplay current directory contents in long format display current directory contents, including hidden files(starting with.).use long format
+write a script that changes the working directory to the user's home directory diplay current directory contents in long format display current directory contents, including hidden files(starting with.).use long format diplay current directory contents with long format with user and group IDS displayed numerically and hidden files